 They arrived at a rapidly moving stream and Wolf pulled his horse to a stop so it could drink and refresh itself.
 He could see the bottom of the clear stream even in the twilight.
 As the boy knelt down to drink he deliberately immersed his face in the freezing water.
 "What was I thinking," he said aloud, as he lifted his numb face out of the water.
 Even still he thought it was refreshing and it would keep him alert.
-The first time he had encountered a mountain stream he had been thrown in and it had felt like freezing death.
+The first time he had encountered a mountain stream he had been thrown in and it felt like freezing death.
 A lot had changed in the last year, "Now I am doing it on purpose," he smiled to himself.

 The Scarecrow rode her horse at a gallop throughout the night.
 She couldn't see her path in the forest, so she kept her head down and trusted the horse to run a straight and safe course.

 When the sun arose in the morning Nellie, her horse, slowed down completely exhausted.
 It should have come as no surprise that when they came to a stream the horse balked and refused to go any further.
 The Scarecrow almost fell off when the horse stopped.
-She tried to urge the horse on but the mare ignored her commands.
+She tried to urge the horse on but the lathered mare ignored her commands.
 She dismounted and tried to pull the horse by its reins but again the horse refused to move.

-Wolf, who saved the life of a real wolf, simply because it was the right thing to do.
+Wolf, who had saved the life of a real wolf, simply because it was the right thing to do.